claresudbery/clare-wiki-ably/pages/think/code-princ/architecture/clean-vs-hexagonal-architecture.md

     - Test can replace UI - just plug into the port and drive the application
     - The ports layer is handling both incoming (primary) and outgoing (secondary) conversations
     - This is where you represent the use case - it's a use case boundary
+        - By use case, we mean example of how the domain models might be used

 ### Comparing hexagonal with the original layers